petzval/btferret/README.md

 ### 2-1-2 Windows Instructions

-C code can be run from Windows by setting up a Pi Zero 2W or Pico 2W as a Bluetooth dongle for a PC.
+C code can be run from Windows by setting up a Pico 2W or Pi Zero 2W as a Bluetooth dongle for a PC.
+(The code cannot access the on-board Windows machine Bluetooth).
 There is source code for a Windows program that interfaces with the dongle.
 It includes the btferret.c code, and empty "mycode" functions where you can put your own programs.
-Instructions for
-setting up the dongle, and for compiling the Windows program using Visual Studio are in the [README](windows/README.md) file in the windows folder.
+Instructions for setting up the dongle, and for compiling the Windows program using Visual Studio are in the [Windows README](windows/README.md) file in the windows folder.
 No knowledge of Windows programming is needed.
 The code described in this document will run from the Windows program.
 This is sample starting code to go in the Windows mycode.c.
 Note that double backslash is needed for Windows file names.